Alpercomen/Sona/README.md

    cmake --build Build

 3. **Run the Editor**
-   - Navigate to the build directory and launch the Nyx Editor executable.
+   - Navigate to the build directory and launch the Sona executable.